redcode-labs/neurax/README.md

 With help of Neurax, Golang binaries can spread on local network without using any external servers.

 Diverse config options and command stagers allow rapid propagation across various wireless environments.

+## New in v.
+2.0
+- New wordlist mutators + common passwords by country
+- Improvised passive scanning
+- `.FastScan` option that makes active scans a bit quicker
+- Wordlists are created strictly in-memory
+- `NeuraxScan()` accepts a callback function instead of channel as an argument.
+- `NeuraxScan()` scans in infinite loop with possibility to set interval between each scan of whole subnet/pool of targets
+- Reverse-DNS lookup for targets that are not in IP format
+- Extraction of target candidates from ARP cache
+- Possibility to scan only a selected list of targets + prioritizing specific targets (such as default gateways)
+- Possibility to specify interface and timeout when using passive network scan.
+- Improved command stager (can be optionally executed with elevated privilleges / multiple times)
+- Few changes of options' names
+- `NeuraxConfig.` became `N.` (cause it's shorter to type)
+- Functions for random memory allocation + binary migration
+- Possibility to chain multiple stagers (ex. `wget` + `curl`)
+- Volume and complexity of created wordlist can be easily tuned (with options such as `.WordlistExpand`)
+- Possibility to set time-to-live of created binary

 ### Example code

 ```go